 History of Cold War for Kids

-The Cold War history mainly deals with the during relations of the US and USSR.
+The Cold War history mainly deals with the relations between the US and the USSR.
 The United States and the Soviet Union fought on the same side during WWII.
-However, they did not fancy each other, and with the end of the World war, Americans got worried about the rising Russian communism.
+However, they did not fancy each other, and with the end of the World war, Americans worried about the rising Russian communism.
 While the Soviet Union was an essential member of the allied powers, they did build distrust between the allies due to the brutal leadership of Joseph Stalin.

-The United States and the Soviet Union emerged as Superpowers of the world and gave rise to a long period of geopolitical tension, known as the Cold War.
+The United States and the Soviet Union emerged as the world’s superpowers and gave rise to a long period of geo-political tension known as the Cold War.
 While no official war was declared on each other, they fought indirectly in proxy wars and raced with each other on their military might and space technology.
-This Arms race was about exhibiting the best of weapons and nuclear bombs, whereas the Space race showcased science and technology, for example, America’s space mission.
+This Arms race was about exhibiting the best weapons and nuclear bombs, whereas the Space race showcased science and technology, for example, America’s space mission.